Towards a Diagnostic and Predictive Evaluation Methodology for Sequence Labeling Tasks: Implementing the methodology

 \subsection{Span attribute selection}

 The first step of our methodology for the data selection process is to define which span attributes should models be evaluated on (and thus be represented in our dataset).
-For BLAS, we decided to focus on the following attributes, which previous work on error analysis had identified as relevant for anglicism identification systems \citep{mellado2024characterizing}:\\ -- Span length: being single-item or multiword.\\ -- Span shape: complying with the graphotactic expectation of the recipient language or not\footnote{Whether the anglicism violates the spelling rules of the recipient language.
-For instance, the anglicism \textit{streaming} does not comply with the graphotactical expectations that Spanish speakers have (because words in Spanish are not supposed to begin with \textit{str-} or end in \textit{-ing}), but \textit{online} does.}.\\ -- Sentence position: appearing mid sentence or in sentence initial position.\\ -- Quotations: being surrounded by quotation marks.\\ -- Casing: being lowercase, uppercase, titlecase, etc.\\ -- Adjacency: being collocated to another span.\\ -- Ambiguity: the same sequence can be seen labeled as a span or not, depending on the context.\footnote{For example, the word \textit{pie} will be an anglicism when talking about dessert (as in \textit{un pie de limón}) but it will be a native Spanish word when it means ``foot''.}\\ These will be the linguistic attributes that our test set will evaluate.
+For BLAS, we decided to focus on the following attributes, which previous work on error analysis had identified as relevant for anglicism identification systems \citep{mellado2024characterizing}: \begin{itemize} \item[-] Span length: being single-item or multiword. \item[-] Span shape: complying with the graphotactic expectation of the recipient language or not\footnote{Whether the anglicism violates the spelling rules of the recipient language.
+For instance, the anglicism \textit{streaming} does not comply with the graphotactical expectations that Spanish speakers have (because words in Spanish are not supposed to begin with \textit{str-} or end in \textit{-ing}), but \textit{online} does.}. \item[-] Sentence position: appearing mid sentence or in sentence initial position. \item[-] Quotations: being surrounded by quotation marks or not.\footnote{According to orthographical rules of Spanish, lexical borrowings such as anglicisms should be written between quotation marks or in italics.} \item[-] Casing: being lowercase, titlecase, etc. \item[-] Adjacency: being collocated to another span. \item[-] Ambiguity: the same sequence can be seen labeled as a span or not, depending on the context.\footnote{For example, the word \textit{pie} will be an anglicism when talking about dessert (as in \textit{un pie de limón}) but it will be a native Spanish word when it means ``foot''.} \end{itemize} These will be the linguistic attributes that our test set will evaluate.